aibolem/vexflow-wiki-vexchords/The-VexFlow-Tutorial.md

 ![](http://imgur.com/NT62Q7g.png)

 Notice how the notes are justified evenly on the stave based on the duration of each note?
-This is the formatter in action - keeping voices aligned, while balancing the spacing between the notes.
+This is the formatter in action - keeping voices aligned while balancing the spacing between the notes.

-Lets add a second voice with a single whole note to this tune. [ [run](https://jsfiddle.net/7y74r86s/4/) ]
+Let's add a second voice with a single whole note to this tune. [ [run](https://jsfiddle.net/7y74r86s/4/) ]

 ```javascript
 var notes = [